tryatriangle/survey-form/README.md

 Following the free code camp lessons for Responsive Web Design Certification- https://www.freecodecamp.org/learn

-Couldn't get the columns to responsivly stack on top of each other, but everything re-sizes so it can be used on any screen.
+The page passes all the user stories, but I couldn't get the columns to responsivly stack on top of each other.
+However everything re-sizes so it can be used on any screen.